Mark Terry

 Mark Terry at Youth Climate Report Press Conference, COP26, November 3, 2021.

 Dr. Mark Terry is a Canadian scholar, explorer, and filmmaker.
-He is a Fellow of the Royal Society of Canada and is an adjunct professor in the Department of Communications and Media Studies, York University and the Department of Digital Media and Journalism, Wilfrid Laurier University.
+He is a Fellow of the Royal Society of Canada and is an adjunct professor in the Department of Communications and Media Studies, York University and the Departments of Communication Studies and Global Studies, Wilfrid Laurier University.
+He is widely regarded as one of the world's leading experts in Environmental Communication bridgung the gap between science and policy at the United Nations.

 Education

 He received his PhD from York University in Toronto defending his dissertation titled The Geo-Doc: Remediating the Documentary Film as an Instrument of Social Change with Locative Theory and Technology on January 18, 2019.
-He received his master's degree from York University in 2015 with a thesis titled The Documentary Film as an Instrument of Social Change.
+He received his Master's degree from York University in 2015 with a thesis titled The Evolution of the Documentary Film as an Instrument of Social Change.
 In 1980, he received his Bachelor of Arts degree from Glendon College, York University in English and Media Studies.
 In 2021, he was named a Fellow of the Royal Society of Canada, the country's highest academy.